Clarence E. Walker

-Clarence Earl Walker is an American historian and Distinguished Professor (Emeritus) in the Department of History at the University of California, Davis.
+Clarence Earl Walker (1941-2024) was an American historian and Distinguished Professor in the Department of History at the University of California, Davis.
 He earned bachelor's and master's degrees from San Francisco State University and a doctorate from the University of California, Berkeley.

 Walker works on Black American studies.
 In 2001, his book We Can't Go Home Again: An Argument About Afrocentrism was selected as an International Book of the Year by The Times Literary Supplement.

 In 2015, he was awarded the US$45000 UC Davis Prize for Undergraduate Teaching and Scholarly Achievement.
 He planned to retire in June 2015.